Brian O'Conner: 2 Fast 2 Furious

 Brian – now living in Miami, Florida – competes part time as a street racer for his friend Tej Parker (Ludacris).
 While racing, he is caught by the local authorities and is facing jail time for his minor charges such as destruction of property (while infiltrating Toretto in the first film) and aiding and abetting Dominic Toretto.
 However, US Customs Agent Markham (James Remar) later gives him an offer to work undercover to infiltrate a local drug kingpin named Carter Verone (Cole Hauser) in exchange for a clean record.
-Seeing that they could not pin any charges on Verone until evidence of his payoff is in transit, O'Conner was in charge of being placed as a driver while undercover for Verone.
-Brian is given a partner named Dunn, who he quizzes regarding his knowledge of cars, and Dunn fails.
-Brian then proceeded to request his own driver, saying if he doesn't get the driver he wants, he won't participate in the operation and take his chances in Chino.
+Seeing that they can't pin any charges on Verone until evidence of his payoff is in transit, O'Conner is in charge of being placed as a driver while undercover for Verone.
+Brian is given a partner named Dunn, whom he quizzes regarding his knowledge of cars, and Dunn fails.
+Brian then proceeds to request his own driver, saying if he doesn't get the driver he wants, he won't participate in the operation and take his chances in Chino.

 When Markham agrees to Brian's terms, Brian and his old FBI boss, Agent Bilkins (Thom Barry) seek out his childhood friend Roman Pearce (Tyrese Gibson) who is now a Demolition Derby driver.
 Not being on good terms, they scuffle on the ground much like from their childhood days since Pearce is unhappy with Brian being a police officer and was arrested two months after Brian got out of Police Academy for possessing eight stolen cars, which Pearce blames Brian for, despite his knowing nothing about it.
 He is able to convince Pearce to accept the deal.
 After the agreement is settled, Bilkins and Markham then introduce Brian and Roman to Monica Fuentes (Eva Mendes), an undercover US Customs agent working with Carter.
 Brian and Roman are then given their cars.
 Brian drives a 2002 Mitsubishi Lancer Evo VII, and Roman drives a 2002 Mitsubishi Eclipse Spyder.